semgrep/semgrep-docs/docs/kb/semgrep-code/semgrep-scan-troubleshooting.md

 * Run Semgrep with the `--time` flag.
 This outputs a list of the rules and files that took the longest.
   * Identify the slowest files from the list.
 You may find that you can add some of those files to your ignore list as well.
   * Identify the slowest rules from the list.
 You may find that some of them don't apply to your codebase and can be skipped.

+ ### Adjusting timeouts

+ Semgrep also has several timeout settings that affect scan duration, and can be adjusted to optimize scan behavior:

+ * `--timeout`: Similar to `--max-memory`, `--timeout` affects the behavior of the scan for a single rule-file combination.
+It defaults to 5 seconds.
+Typical values range from 3 seconds (favors faster scans, but more timeouts) to 30 seconds (slower scans, fewer timeouts).
+ * `--timeout-threshold`: The number of times to try to scan a single rule-file combination, if it times out due to the `--timeout` limit.
+It defaults to 3.
+Decreasing the value may speed up scans but cause more timeouts.
+ * `--interfile-timeout`: If you are running an interfile scan with the Pro Engine, the maximum amount of time in seconds to spend on interfile analysis before falling back to OSS.
+Defaults to 3 hours (10800 seconds) for scans using `semgrep ci`.
+Otherwise the default is no limit (continue with Pro Engine until scan completes).

 ## 401 error when scanning with Semgrep Registry rules